avalonv/reCBZ/README.md

 <ul>Number of processes to spawn.
 This will only improve performance if your CPU has cores to spare (it's not magic!).
 Lower this to 2 or 4 if you're experiencing high memory usage.</ul>

 **--sequential**
 <ul>Disable multiprocessing altogether.
-Use this only if you're still experiencing memory issues, or when debugging.</ul>
+Use this only if you're still experiencing memory issues, or for debugging.</ul>

 **--zipext** *.cbz* or *.zip*
 default: .cbz
 <ul>Extension for the new archive, signals to the OS which mimetype to open files with (they're the same internally).</ul>

-<ul>Ignored when <b>--overwrite</b> is present.</ul>

 **--zipcompress** *0 - 9*
 default: 0
 <ul>Compression strength for the archive (after images have been converted).
-The default (0) is <i>strongly</i> recommended, setting it to higher values is nearly always counterproductive, it will barely affect archive size (if at all), as the images are already compressed, but will significantly increase the time it takes to open it.</ul>
+The default (0) is <i>strongly</i> recommended, setting it to higher values is nearly always counterproductive, it will barely affect archive size (if at all) as the images are already compressed, but will significantly increase the time it takes to open it.</ul>

 </details>